kapil-dhaimade/SamacharFeedReader/README.md

---------Samachar Feed Reader--------
+# Samachar Feed Reader

-Description: Samachar Feed Reader is a simple, free and open-source RSS and Atom feed reader created in .NET Framework.
+Samachar Feed Reader is a simple, free and open-source RSS and Atom feed reader created in .NET Framework.
 It is a Windows desktop application which runs as a system tray app and shows dialog to notify of new feeds.

 Software Requirements:
 	1. Microsoft .NET Framework 4.5.1